 For whatever reason, Super Smash Bros.
 Ultimate’s sole bonus character did not get the same CG treatment every other newcomer (except Chrom, but he doesn’t count) for the game did.
 Instead, Piranha Plant got a trailer that was made entirely of in-game footage.
 It wins some points for the fakeout aspect wherein Mario approaches the venomous plant and it chomps him to reveal itself as a fighter, but it’s a pretty forgettable trailer for such a weird character.

 Speaking of entries on this list where the weight of the character reveal is not proportional to the trailer given to it, Sonic in Super Smash Bros.
-Brawl was such a big reveal that Nintendo President Satoru Iwata revealed it during a behind-closed-doors press event in Japan and it took literal seconds to hit the internet after it.
+Brawl was such a big deal that Nintendo President Satoru Iwata revealed it during a behind-closed-doors press event in Japan and it took literal seconds to hit the internet after it.
 The announcement premiered with a character trailer that tried to prove the enormity of Sonic and Mario together in a fighting game, but it was entirely gameplay and a little boring after the shock value wears off.
 I’ve always hoped they just give him a new reveal trailer for some made up reason.

 As soon as it was announced that Bandai Namco would be the developer of Super Smash Bros.
 Ultimate, fans figured Pac-Man was an inevitability for the spot on the roster.
 This trailer, which pays homage to a lot of Namco’s history, still ultimately feels a little flat.
 For a game where Bowser Jr. gets a major CG trailer, Pac-Man’s feels weirdly sedate and inexpensive.
 It does have a good bit where it establishes Pac-Man and Mr. Game & Watch as the OGs of the Smash Bros. series with a 1980 release, as opposed to Mario and Donkey Kong who debuted a year later.